Top 1% of Defence Law Firms

 Both the Magistrate’s Court and the defendant have a role to play in deciding where the case will be heard.
 The court will consider whether:

 If the Magistrate’s Court concludes that it is capable of hearing the case, the defendant will be asked to elect whether they would prefer the case to be heard by the Magistrate or before a jury in the Crown Court.

-Unlike summary only offences where there is general rule that there is a time limit of six months from the criminal act for the prosecution to commence, there is no specific time limit for either way offences.
+Unlike summary only offences where there is general rule that there is a time limit of twelve months from the criminal act for the prosecution to commence, there is no specific time limit for either-way offences.
 In some cases, such as historical sexual offences, a prosecution can be brought many years after the events in question.
-These types of cases tend to bring with them evidential difficulties, which mean that they are more likely to be heard in the Crown Court.
+These types of cases tend to bring with them evidential difficulties, which means they are more likely to be heard in the Crown Court.

 A person who is guilty of fraud is liable:

 (a) on summary conviction, to imprisonment for a term not exceeding 12 months or to a fine not exceeding the statutory maximum (or to both);

 (b) on conviction on indictment, to imprisonment for a term not exceeding 10 years or to a fine (or to both).

 This means that if the fraud offence is tried in the Magistrate’s Court, the maximum sentence is a term not exceeding 12 months.
 The maximum fine that can be given in the Magistrate’s Court is £5000, therefore this would be the maximum fine if the offence was tried summarily.
 By contrast, in the Crown Court, there is no limit on the size of the fine that can be issued, and the defendant could be imprisoned for up to 10 years.